Link patterns and elliptic Hecke algebra

 \section{Elliptic classes of link patterns}

 We construct elliptic classes of link patterns inductively applying the action of $\Cc_i^\ulu$.
-The starting point is the Borisov Libgober class
+The starting point is the Borisov-Libgober class

 given by \eqref{poczatek}.
 Suppose that a link pattern $\pa$ is obtained by applying a permutation $w\in \Spe_m$ to $\pa^{\min}_{m,r}$.
-We assume that $w$ has a minimal length.
-We define $\Ep(\pa)$ as $\Cc^\ulu_w(\Ep(\pa^{\min}_{m,r}))$.
-To show that the definition does not depend on the choice of the permutation $w$ we analyze the elementary transformation of the elliptic class given by $\Cc^\ulu_i$.
+We assume that $w$ has a minimal length among $w\in \Spe_m$ such that $\pa=w \pa^{\min}_{m,r}$.
+We define To show that the definition does not depend on the choice of the permutation $w$ we analyze the elementary transformation of the elliptic class given by $\Cc^\ulu_i$.
 The first step is to trace how the type of the elliptic class is affected.

 \begin{example}\rm We keep the notation of \S\ref{beginning}: $\mu_i=h^{1-\lambda_i}$.
 The elliptic class of the link pattern $\pa^{\min}_{8,2}$ is equal to